 17. The bridge is a popular tourist attraction in Sydney

-The South-east pylon has served as a tourist attractions ever since the bridge has opened.
-It’s one of the most popular tourist attractions in the city because it offers amazing views over Sydney and the harbour.
+The Southeast pylon has served as a tourist attraction ever since the bridge has opened.
+It’s one of the most popular tourist attractions in the city because it offers amazing views over Sydney and the harbor.

-The attractions also consists of 3 floors of information about the history and construction of the bridge.
+The attractions also consist of 3 floors of information about the history and construction of the bridge.